jrrice5908/PHY607_Project1/README.md

 ```

 The output of the ODE files is a standard python plot.
 After the file is ran, a line in this module will save the figure to the pwd, you should be able to identify it by the name of the png.
 Each module produces solutions for two different sets of initial conditions.

+The output of the Integral files is the result of the integration printed as a statement with units.